gwu-libraries/sfm-ui/docs/collections.rst

 photos will be retrieved from `people.getPublicPhotos <https://www.flickr.com/services/api/flickr.people.getPublicPhotos.html>`_.
 Information on each photo will be collected with
 `photos.getInfo <https://www.flickr.com/services/api/flickr.photos.getInfo.html>`_.

 Depending on the image sizes you select, the actual photo files will be collected as well.
+Be very careful in selecting the original file size, as this may require a significant amount of storage.
+Also note that some Flickr users may have a large number of public photos, which may require a significant amount of storage.
+It is advisable to check the Flickr website to determine the number of photos in each Flickr user's public photo stream before harvesting.

 If the incremental option is selected, only new photos will be collected.